salmanzafar949/MQTT-Laravel/Readme.md

     'certfile' => env('mqtt_cert_file',''),
     'port'     => env('mqtt_port','1883'),
-    'debug'    => env('mqtt_debug',false) //Optional Parameter to enable debugging set it to True
+    'debug'    => env('mqtt_debug',false) //Optional Parameter to enable debugging set it to True 'qos'      => env('mqtt_qos', 0), // set quality of service here 'retain'   => env('mqtt_retain', 0) // it should be 0 or 1 Whether the message should be retained.- Retain Flag
 ```
 #### Publishing topic